bfito/sbp/README.md

 # ResWeb
 # sbp
-Practice and template creation for future sites.
+Practice and template for future sites.